 How can programs encourage and enable local commercial banks to lend to companies supplying solar home systems for off-grid customers?
 Power Africa supported the USAID-funded Climate Economic Analysis for Development, Investment, and Resilience (CEADIR) Activity’s training and technical assistance on this topic.
-In the process, CEADIR identified opportunities to expand to promote local bank lending for photovoltaic (PV) systems for commercial and industrial (C&I) customers.
+In the process, CEADIR identified opportunities to promote local bank lending for photovoltaic (PV) systems for commercial and industrial (C&I) customers.

 Some of the participating local banks had a specific objective of increasing lending to small- and mid-size enterprise (SME) customers.
 They recognized that loan products to help SMEs reduce the costs and improve the reliability of electricity could be profitable and make SMEs better clients.
 Power Africa supported CEADIR’s expanded focus on developing the capacity of local banks to provide direct loans to SMEs for rooftop solar PV installations.